SchubertP/sbmlxdf/docs/tutorial.rst

   expression.

-These 10 warnings are all related to consistency of units of measurements.
+These 10 warnings are all related to consistency of units of measurement.
 Line numbers in the report refer to related SBML document './results/tmp.xml'.

 While warnings are not critical and the SBML model could still be created,